Canine hemangiosarcoma usually attacks the dog’s spleen but can metastasize to other organs. That, unfortunately, includes the brain.

-He ate the couch, the loveseat, the chair and a set of remote batteries that not even emergency x-rays could ever find again.
-We enrolled in obedience classes, found a local dog park, and got him (and me) involved in search and rescue training.
+Joey ate the couch, the loveseat, the chair, and a set of remote batteries.
+We enrolled in obedience classes.
+We found a local dog park and got him (and me) involved in search and rescue training.

 Within a couple of years, Joey had gone from a dog that tried to bite strangers to a dog that walked happily in the city’s Christmas parade and greeted guests with tail wiggles (he had a stub tail).

 If you dropped something, he picked it up for you.
 He would close the door for you.
-If you were silly enough to leave his food bowl on the floor and oversleep, you wound up with that very same bowl on your head.
+If you left his bowl on the floor and overslept, you wound up with the bowl on your head.

-If you told him “go away” he walked away if you added “no, I see you!” he would go around the corner out of sight.
-If told he was ‘under arrest’, he would stand against the wall or table until informed he was ‘free to go’.
+If you told him “go away,” he walked away.
+If you added “no, I see you!” he would go around the corner out of sight.
+If told he was ‘under arrest,’ he would stand against the wall or table until informed he was ‘free to go.’
 He learned things you made no effort to teach him.
-He was just always listening to what was said and trying to figure it out.
-Though he loved to play with my husband he was my baby.
-If I sat on the floor he would back up into me and plop down in my lap.
-Then he would literally throw himself backward so I had to catch him and hold him like a baby.
-Then he would just gently rest his head on my shoulder and be perfectly still.
+He was always listening to what was said and trying to figure it out.
+Though he loved to play with my husband, he was my baby.
+If I sat on the floor, he would back up into me and plop down in my lap.
+Then he would literally throw himself backward, so I had to catch him and hold him like a baby.
+Then he would gently rest his head on my shoulder and be perfectly still.
 He loved being held that way.

-We went on happily with Joey, from the day we got him, for almost 9 years to a day.
+We went on happily with Joey, from the day we got him, for almost nine years to a day.

-I first noticed that he seemed to be a little stiff on one of his legs.
+I first noticed that he seemed a little stiff on one of his legs.

-He had previously sprained a back leg (he was possibly the most accident-prone dog of all time) so I watched it for a day or so.
+Joey had previously sprained a back leg.
+He was possibly the most accident-prone dog of all time, I watched it for a day or so.

-It didn’t seem to improve and I began to worry it was dysplasia.
+It didn’t seem to improve, and I began to worry it was dysplasia.
 We scheduled a vet appointment for him at the end of the week.
-By that Friday, however, I noticed that both the legs on his right side seemed to trouble him now.
+However, by that Friday, I noticed that both the legs on his right side seemed to trouble him now.